oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 ```
 {% endraw %}

 This view provides a static splash screen for the application.
 The main code is contained in the Olympics component.
 Rename the existing `src/views/About.vue` to `src/views/Olympics.vue` and delete all existing content.
-Paste the following template into the file.
+Paste the following template into the file:

 {% raw %}
 ```html